Last Updated on December 4, 2020 by Oddmund Groette

-Emerging markets constitutes about 40 of sales, markets which are expected to grow faster than the developed markets.
+Emerging markets constitute about 40 of sales, markets that are expected to grow faster than the developed markets.

 According to the authors of Triumph of the Optimists, alcohol has been the best sector in the UK stock market over the last 100 years with substantial outperformance.
 Since 2000 Diageo has compounded, with dividend reinvested, at 12% annually, way better than all international stock indices, even better than Berkshire Hathaway.
 Perhaps even better is that the rolling three-year CAGR has never been below minus 2% in this period.
 Of all the stocks I have looked at, this has only been achieved by a very few select growth stocks.

 This table summarizes the most important key numbers:

 |EPS in pence||sales growth||improvement||cashflow||ROIC|

 EPS has grown at 6.1% since 2010, lower than the share price.
 Thus, multiple expansion has been one of the main drivers of share performance, and this tailwind can of course not continue endlessly.